Anusha-janardhan/rg-doc/source/Features.rst

 .. image:: images/Principal_Catalog_DefaultPage.png

 You can see the standard catalog products on the listing page.
-To assign a set of items to an Organizational Unit, select the items by checking the checkbox which is at the right corner of each product card.
+To assign a set of items to an Organization, select the items by checking the checkbox which is at the right corner of each product card.
 Then click the  "Assign selected to a project" button.

 .. image:: images/Principal_Catalog_AssignToProject_PopUp.png